Platform API for Partners

 values when writing them to persistent storage.

 Once you receive confirmation from us that the endpoint is open, you can begin to retrieve OAuth Grants.
-The endpoint is in the App Info API, so you will need to retrieve your username and password for that API.
+The endpoint is in the App Info API, so you need to retrieve your username and password for that API.

 GET https://<username>:<password>@api.heroku.com/vendor/resources/:resource_uuid/oauth-grant